amazeeio/docs/local_docker_development/drupal_site_containers.md

 ### Drush from your host machine

-To use drush, you can either connect to the container as above, or add a bash alias that will connect for you to run your drush command.
-To add the alias, add this to your .bashrc file:
+To use drush, you can either connect to the container as above, or add a bash function that will connect for you to run your drush command.
+To add the function, add this to your .bashrc file:

 ```
 ddrush() {